How-to

 Feedback customer:

-If you need any help with this ‘list of filenames after pdf split’ option, please let us know.
+If you need any help about this ‘stripping the three-byte BOM’, please let us know.

 Best Regards,